Return of the Evil Spirit (Matthew 12:43-45)

 Over a hundred years ago, someone said this: “The devil has no objection to his house being swept and garnished.
 A moralist may be as truly his [Satan’s] as a man of debauched habits” (Spurgeon).
 Cleaning up our lives isn’t enough, because an empty house isn’t the same as a warm house, and a harmless heart isn’t the same as a holy heart.

 What’s the problem with trying to improve ourselves?
 “Then the spirit finds seven other spirits more evil than itself, and they all enter the person and live there.
 And so that person is worse off than before” (Matthew 12:44-45).
 The relapse is worse than the original disease.
 Instead of one evil spirit, there’s now room for eight.
-They’re not only greater in number, but they’re also more proud, more unbelieving.
+They’re not only greater in number, but they’re also prouder, more unbelieving.

 It’s like when we take antibiotics.
 It’s sometimes tempting to stop taking them when you start to feel better.
 They always tell you to finish all 10 days, because if you stop midway through, you’ve just killed off the weak ones.
-The strong ones will come back and you’ll be way worse off than you were before.
+The strong ones will come back, and you’ll be way worse off than you were before.

 When we clean up our lives by ourselves, we’ve set ourselves up for a major relapse.
 We’re worse off than we were before, even though we look better.
 2 Peter 2:20 talks about religious people who look like they become followers of Christ, but then suffer a relapse: “And when people escape from the wicked ways of the world by learning about our Lord and Savior Jesus Christ and then get tangled up with sin and become its slave again, they are worse off than before.”
 The condition is much worse than before they cleaned up their lives.